GothenburgBitFactory/taskchampion/docs/src/tasks.md

-# Tasks
+# Task Model

 Tasks are stored internally as a key/value map with string keys and values.
-All fields are optional: the `Create` operation creates an empty task.
 Display layers should apply appropriate defaults where necessary.

-## Atomicity

-The synchronization process does not support read-modify-write operations.
-For example, suppose tags are updated by reading a list of tags, adding a tag, and writing the result back.
-This would be captured as an `Update` operation containing the amended list of tags.
-Suppose two such `Update` operations are made in different replicas and must be reconciled:
- * `Update("d394be59-60e6-499e-b7e7-ca0142648409", "tags", "oldtag,newtag1", "2020-11-23T14:21:22Z")`
- * `Update("d394be59-60e6-499e-b7e7-ca0142648409", "tags", "oldtag,newtag2", "2020-11-23T15:08:57Z")`

-The result of this reconciliation will be `oldtag,newtag2`, while the user almost certainly intended `oldtag,newtag1,newtag2`.

-The key names given below avoid this issue, allowing user updates such as adding a tag or deleting a dependency to be represented in a single `Update` operation.

 ## Validity

-_Any_ key/value map is a valid task.
+Any_ key/value map is a valid task, including an empty task.
 Consumers of task data must make a best effort to interpret any map, even if it contains apparently contradictory information.
 For example, a task with status "completed" but no "end" key present should be interpreted as completed at an unknown time.

+## Atomicity

+Replicas only synchronize with one another occasionally, so it is impossible to know the "current" state of a task with certainty.
+This makes some kinds of modifications challenging.
+For example, suppose task tags were updated by reading a list of tags from a property of the key/value map, adding a tag, and writing the result back.
+Suppose two such modifications are made in different replicas, one setting `tags` to "oldtag,newtag1" and one setting `tags` to "oldtag,newtag2".
+Reconciling these two changes on a sync operation would result in one change winning, losing one of the new tags.

+The key names given below avoid this issue, allowing user updates such as adding a tag or deleting a dependency to be represented in a single modification.

-## Representations
+## Value Representations

 Integers are stored in decimal notation.